-8 Share-based compensation
+10 Share-based compensation

 The Company's share-based compensation plans include the 2014 Amended and Restated Share Option Plan (the "2014 Plan") and inducement grants under Rule 5653(c)(4) of the Nasdaq Global Select Market with terms similar to the 2014 Plan (together the "2014 Plans").
 The number of shares authorized for issuance under the 2014 Plan is 12,601,471.
-On April 28, 2023, the Company filed a definitive proxy statement with the SEC, seeking shareholder approval to, among other things, amend and restate the 2014 Plan to increase the shares available thereunder.
+The 2014 Plan expires on January 9, 2024.

-In June 2018, the Company's shareholders adopted and approved an employee share purchase plan ("ESPP") allowing the Company to issue up to 150,000 ordinary shares.
-The ESPP is intended to qualify under Section 423 of the Internal Revenue Code of 1986.
+In June 2018, the Company's shareholders adopted and approved an employee share purchase plan (the "ESPP") allowing the Company to issue up to 150,000 ordinary shares.
+The ESPP is intended to qualify under Section 423 of the Internal Revenue Code of 1986, as amended.
 Under the ESPP, employees are eligible to purchase ordinary shares through payroll deductions, subject to any plan limitations.
 The purchase price of the ordinary shares on each purchase date is equal to 85% of the lower of the closing market price on the offering date and the closing market price on the purchase date of each three-month offering period.